MedFredjElghoul/rep-api/README.md

 - /state  the same as /members but calling the (/members) endpoint instead of  the propublica API

 ## How to use :
+Before you start you need to install nodejs on your device: [you can download it from here](https://nodejs.org/en/download/),
+then:
 - Clone the repo
-- npm i to instal the dependencies
+- To instal the dependencies:  npm i
-- node . to run
+- To run the project: node .